david-a-parry/vcfhacks/readme.md

 __UPDATE__

+VERSION 0.1.5:

+28/3/14

+-added feature to allow use of a PED file with findBiallelicVep.pl.

+-removed --allow_missing feature of findBiallelicVep.pl because it was not working properly.

+-added option to report biallelic variants present in a given number of samples rather than all to findBiallelicVep.pl.

+-changed default minimum genotype quality (--quality) for findBiallelicVep.pl and filterOnSample.pl from 0 to 20.

+-changed filterOnSample.pl to allow users to specify samples to reject without specifying samples to keep.

+-added --reject_all_except (-x) option to findBiallelicVep.pl and filterOnSample.pl to allow users to reject variants in all samples in a VCF except for those specified by this option or --samples (-s) option.

+-made filterVcfOnLocation.pl more lenient regarding region/bed formats.

+-fixed option spec in getFunctionalVariantsSnpEff.pl

+-fixed test for EFF header line in readSnpEffHeader() method in ParseVCF.pm (used by getFunctionalVariantsSnpEff.pl).

+-changed filterOnSample.pl to use ParseVCF.pm

+-added ParsePedfile.pm module

 VERSION 0.1.4:

 27/1/14

 -added getFunctionalVariantsSnpEff.pl program and DbnsfpVcfFilter.pm module.

 -added SnpEff annotation parsing functions to ParseVcf.pm.

 -added features to getFunctionalVariantsVep.pl and findBiallelicVep.pl enabling filtering of splice_region_variants using annotations from my SpliceConsensus VEP plugin.
 In practice this means that you can select variants on a slightly stricter definition of the splice consensus region (3 bp before the exon to the first 3 bp of the exon or the last bp of the exon to 6 bp after the exon).

 -following report of the Bio::SeqIO::entrezgene bug the bioperl team have fixed the issue, but at the time of writing the fix will not be in the current version of bioperl.
 Instead you will need to replace the Bio::SeqIO::entrezgene.pm module in your bioperl installation with the one here: https://github.com/bioperl/bioperl-live/blob/master/Bio/SeqIO/entrezgene.pm if you wish to update your local database for ensemblGeneAnnotator.pl.

 -various documentation tidy-ups

 -various code tidy-ups, minor optimisations